Wisconsin Alumni Research Foundation

 Mark DeegMark Deeg

-Dr. Mark Deeg has over 25 years of experience in translational medicine.
-As a trained endocrinologist and biochemist, he spent over 10 years at Indiana University conducting basic and clinical research in atherosclerosis and diabetic dyslipidemia before joining Eli Lilly as a clinical research physician conducting early phase clinical trials in endocrinology and metabolism.
+Dr. Mark Deeg has over 30 years of experience in translational medicine.
+As a trained endocrinologist and biochemist, he spent more than 10 years at Indiana University conducting basic and clinical research in atherosclerosis and diabetic dyslipidemia before joining Eli Lilly as a clinical research physician conducting early phase clinical trials in endocrinology and metabolism.
 He subsequently served as Chief Medical Officer for The Chorus Group, Eli Lilly’s semiautonomous group for innovative external research specializing in rapid clinical development programs leading to proof-of-concept.
-Most recently, he served as the Chief Medical Officer for Regulus Therapeutics.
-His experience includes a wide variety of therapeutic areas including renal disease, diabetes and metabolism, oncology, pain, dermatology, men’s health and orphan diseases utilizing a wide range of compounds including small and large molecules and oligonucleotides.
-Mark is currently the Executive Vice President of Global Clinical Development at Cullgen.
+Later, he served as the Chief Medical Officer for numerous biotech companies advancing molecules from the bench to human studies.
+His experience includes a wide variety of therapeutic areas including renal disease, diabetes and metabolism, oncology, pain, dermatology, men’s health and orphan diseases utilizing a wide range of therapeutic approaches including small and large molecules and oligonucleotides.

 Christopher DinsmoreChristopher Dinsmore